NLnetLabs/cascade/doc/manual/source/intro.rst

 order to ensure a secure lookup, signing must happen at every level in the DNS lookup process.

-DNSSEC is often perceived as a complicated topic, but Cascade tries to make the experience as understandable and robust as possible.
+Though DNSSEC is often perceived as a complicated topic, Cascade tries to make the experience as understandable and robust as possible.
 In this section we explain the basic concepts that you will encounter in the DNSSEC signing process.

 The Value of DNSSEC
 -------------------

 DNSSEC mitigates attacks that compromise the integrity and authenticity of DNS data.
 These can be categorised into roughly four types: